Welcome to MMNP

 - Have opportunities to continue learning about Maine’s natural world through advanced seminars

-We envision a statewide network of Master Naturalist Volunteers who educate and inspire the public to understand, value, and protect Maine’s natural resources.
+We envision a statewide network of Master Naturalists who educate and inspire the public to understand, value, and protect Maine’s natural world.

-Our mission is to train citizen-naturalist volunteers who will enrich and extend nature education in Maine.
+Our mission is to train volunteer naturalists who will enrich nature education in Maine.